“So who here is afraid of water, heights, spiders or snakes?” our guide Sean from the Margaret River Wine & Discovery Tour Co. asks our group.

 We walk through to the cafe and I smile inwardly to myself.
 If Mr NQNs family had business acumen this would be exactly the sort of place that they would open up.
 It’s vegan, organic and biodynamic food with a huge vegetable garden which they pretty much sustains the whole cafe.
 Items on the menu are marked gluten free and with an asterisk if they’ve been heated above 48C.
 There are ranges of their ready to eat foods as well as packets of supplements-the one that has us interested is the Youth Elixir which you can get a scoop of added to your shake or juice.

-We taste a little sample of their signature drink, the super green smoothie.
-The mango, pear, apple, lemon, orange provides a pleasant contrast for the leafy greens and it is quite palatable indeed, never verging into the “grassy” or too green territory.
+_ _We taste a little sample of their signature drink, the super green smoothie.
+The mango, pear, apple, lemon, orange provides a pleasant contrast for the leafy greens and it is quite palatable indeed, never verging into the "grassy" or too green territory.
 It is topped with little specks of bee pollen which are nutty and crunchy.

 I always like a hot breakfast with eggs and this was going to be the closest to scrambled eggs on the menu.
 It features sliced soy balsamic sauteed field mushrooms and tofu scramble served on Yallingup woodfired sourdough bread.
 I’ve had tofu scrambles before and they’ve been a mix of disappointing and bland but this is pretty fabulous I have to say.
 It has a lot of flavour to it and before when I’ve had tofu scrambles at other places, the tofu has been lumpy and watery but this simulates the scrambled eggs texture rather well.